gloriousDan/kptncook-api-reverse-engineering/README.md

         "inviteCode": "4****4"
     }
     ```
+* **Note:**
+  This route changed in 2025, source for the updated endpoint: https://github.com/ephes/kptncook/issues/57#issuecomment-3015026100

 ## Favorites
 Gets all favorites of the logged in user and returns their IDs as a list
 * **kptnkey required:**